 - For food safety reasons, rice should never be left out at room temperature longer than two hours.

-- To cook basmati or jasmine rice: Follow the instructions for long-grained white rice.
+Basmati or Jasmine rice: Follow the instructions for long-grained white rice.
+Watch: How to Make Indian-Style Basmati Rice.

-- To cook wild rice: Use 1 cup of rice to 3 cups of water.
-Bring the water to a boil, reduce the heat, and simmer for 45 minutes.
+Wild rice: Use 3 cups liquid to 1 cup rice.
+Bring the liquid to a boil, reduce the heat, and simmer for 45 minutes.
 Let stand, covered, for 10 minutes before serving.
 More: Recipes for wild rice.

 Rice pilaf: Use 2 cups liquid to 1 cup rice.
 Rice is sautéed in oil in order to keep the grains separate during cooking.
 Cook the rice, stirring constantly, for 2 to 3 minutes or until the rice becomes translucent before adding the cooking liquid.
 Pilafs can be made on the stovetop or in the oven.
 More: Recipes for rice pilaf.